 “a perfect solution” (106)

 To be fair, some of these are less egregious.
-For example, the last is from a line of dialogue and people do often call something “a perfect solution”.
+For example, the last is from a line of dialogue and people do often call something “a perfect solution.”
 But what does it mean that a flower is perfectly carved?
-Maybe the flowers are symmetrical and placed with Escher-esque precision; maybe they spring from the sides of the clock with unfurled petals that convey the silken lightness of real blossoms.
-Two totally different images.
-Consistently describing things as perfect is a cop-out.
-Any word, used ad nauseum, makes me question how much vision the writer has in driving the action.
-The story is unique enough, I would have loved to have some creativity and variety in the descriptive passages, of which there are many.
-So much of this book is about the circus as scenery, and oh, have you heard?– it’s perfect.
+Maybe the flowers are symmetrical and carved with Escher-esque precision or maybe they spring from the sides of the clock with the silky lightness of real blossoms.
+Consistently describing things as “perfect” is a cop-out.
+Any word used ad nauseum makes me question how much vision the writer has in driving the action.
+The story is unique enough, but I wanted more creativity and variety in the descriptive passages.
+So much of this book is about the circus as scenery, and oh, have you heard?—it’s perfect.

-Another shortcoming of her descriptive writing is her tendency to double her sentences; as in, she has a sequence of sentences that all restate the same point.
-Things can become redundant quickly.
+Another shortcoming of Morgenstern’s descriptive writing is her tendency to double her sentences; as in, she has a sequence of sentences that all restate the same point.
+Things get redundant:

 Every element of the circus blends together in a wonderful coalescence.
 Acts that have been training in separate countries on separate continents now perform in adjacent tents, each part melding seamlessly into a whole.
 Each costume, each gesture, each sign on each tent is more perfect than the last.
 The air itself is ideal . . .
 (121)

 Everything in this tent is white.
 Nothing black, not even stripes visible on the walls.
 A shimmering, almost blinding white.
 There are trees and flowers and grass surrounding twisted pebble pathways, every leaf and petal perfectly white.
 (321)